Skip to content

 Operation

 Operations are executable protocol actions.
-The minimal public operation is a transfer:
+A common material operation is quantified transfer:

 text